Retina Eye Specialists

 Some eye issues can only be resolved through surgical interventions.
-That’s why Raghu Murthy, MD, FACS, and the team at Retina Eye Specialists in South Pasadena and Beverly Hills, California, offer vitrectomy as part of their practice offerings.
+That’s why Raghu Murthy, MD, FACS, and the team at Retina Eye Specialists in South Pasadena, California, offer vitrectomy as part of their practice offerings.
 Dr. Murthy has the skills and experience needed to create favorable surgical outcomes.
 Learn more during your next visit, which you can request online or by phone today.

 Vitrectomy is a type of eye surgery that addresses problems with the vitreous or retina.
 When performed by a skilled ophthalmologist, vitrectomy can vastly improve a number of eye health conditions.